 If you go cotton, get a blend.
-Cotton only yarns can be very stiff and your hands will get tired much faster while knitting with them.
+Only cotton yarns can be very stiff and your hands will tire much faster while knitting with them.

 What Yarn Will The Parents Like?

-If you already know that the parents find wool uncomfortable opt for cotton/acrylic blends or acrylic.
+If you already know the parents find wool uncomfortable opt for cotton/acrylic blends or acrylic.

 How Much Are You Willing To Spend?

-Baby blankets are often well used during the first year but after that, they may not be used anymore.
+Baby blankets are often well used during the first year, but after that, they might not be used anymore.

 Is The Baby Sensitive To Wool?

-It is good to check with the parents, to see if they have any sensitivities to wool.
+It’s important to check with the parents to see if they have any sensitivities to wool.
 More often than not, if they do, so will the baby.

 Cotton/bamboo or cotton/acrylic blends are highly recommended by knitters.
-These baby blanket yarns are washable, stain resistant, soft and allergen-free.
-They are also really lovely to knit with.
+These yarns are washable, stain resistant, soft and allergen-free.
+They’re also really lovely to knit with.